Skip navigation

 Fracking the Kimberley

 The Kimberley has some of the largest intact natural landscapes left in the world.
 It is also a culturally rich region, home to a living Aboriginal culture that is tens of thousands of years old.
-But this beautiful region has also been identified as having some of the largest untapped shale gas and tight sands gas reserves in the world.
-Read more....
+But this beautiful region is now at risk from fracking for oil and gas.
+Read more...

 5,000 Signatures